Home » What are Wooden Coins?

 In the New World, these coins were a prominent part of Native American cultures.
 Known as ‘Tally Sticks‘, these carved wooden tokens served as records of debts, barter exchanges, or treaties between different tribes.
 Each unique set of notches on a tally stick represented a specific transaction or agreement, serving as a primitive but effective form of written communication and financial record-keeping.

-See also Best Oil and Gas PDF Books
+See also Best Day Trading Books

 In Medieval Europe, especially during periods of coin shortage, wooden tokens were used as temporary currency.
 Craftsmen and merchants would issue these tokens, promising to exchange them for regular currency once the coinage crisis was over.
 This practice was especially common during the economic turmoil following wars or plagues, underscoring the crucial role wooden coins played in maintaining economic stability during difficult times.